coozoo/androidprocmon/README.md

 And open androidprocmon.pro
  3. Compile

-  Optionaly if you want to run it outside qtcreator:
+  Optionally if you want to run it outside qtcreator:

- 4. place generated exe file to separate directory and run from commandline (or perform manual copy of ddls):
+ 4. place generated exe file to separate directory and run from command line (or perform manual copy of ddls):

    `windeployqt androidprocmon.exe`